galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    >    </details>
 >    {: .question}

-# Step 2: Making sure your dataset concerns only one species
+# Step 2: Making sure the dataset concerns only one species

-The second step of any Regional GAM data analysis is making sure to have one dataset of only one specific species that you will then be able to use.
+The second step of any Regional GAM data analysis is making sure to have a dataset of only one specific species that you will then be able to use.
 If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.

 > ### {% icon hands_on %} Hands-on: How many species are taken into account in this dataset
 >